If you work in the area of food and health, you already know that foodborne illness (FBI) is a major public health issue.

 "The prevalence of cross contamination is a hidden problem for food service, as food handlers acting in a multi-user environment may not see themselves as part of a team.
 Many of the recorded indirect cross contamination events occurred when multiple food handlers used common food contact surfaces, utensils, or equipment."

 Chapman and colleagues have been testing interventions for improving food-safe practices.

 The concept of cross contamination has taken on new meaning in light of the Food Allergen Labeling and Consumer Protection Act of 2004, which took effect in 2006.

 It's estimated that more than 15 million Americans (4% of the population) have one or more food allergies, which are responsible for 30,000 emergency room visits and 150 deaths in the US each year.

-Accordingly, the 2009 edition of the FDA Food Code rolled out new guidance regarding food allergies.
+Accordingly, the 2017 FDA Food Code offers guidance regarding food allergies.
 The "person in charge" at a foodservice establishment is now accountable for being able to identify common food allergens and recognize symptoms of an allergic response to food.
 Common food allergens, those most frequently involved in serious allergic reactions, are: milk, eggs, fish (e.g. bass, flounder, cod), shellfish (e.g. crab, lobster, shrimp), tree nuts (e.g. almonds, walnuts, pecans), peanuts, wheat, and soybeans.
 Find out more about food allergens in our free program, Allergy Awareness.